gsheee/Final-Project-1-Grace/DecisionsBooleanOperators.md

 ### Break in Switch Cases

-When used inside a `switch` statement, the `break` keyword causes the stateent to end its execution immediately.
-Becuase empty cases are not allowed, this can used to deliberately match and ignore a case:
+When used inside a `switch` statement, the `break` keyword causes the statement to end its execution immediately.
+Because empty cases are not allowed, this can used to deliberately match and ignore a case:

 ```Swift
 let anotherPoint = (2, 0)